 For example, assume current assets are $15,000 and current liabilities are $10,000.
 The current ratio shows 1.50.
 So, for every one dollar in current liabilities, the company has $1.50 in current assets.

 To compute the current ratio, we need information from the balance sheet.
-A portion of the balance sheet appears below.
+Assume Charlie Co. has the following information:

 |Income Tax Payable||1,500|